lyjelin/Coursera-Certificate/Google-IT-Support/IT-Security:-Defense-against-the-digital-dark-arts/Review.md

 - IDS and IPS system can either be host based or network based.
 - In the case of a `Network Intrusion Detection System` or NIDS, the detection system would be deployed somewhere on a network, where it can **monitor traffic** for a network segment or sub net.

+### Week 5

+#### System Hardening

+Disabling Unnecessary Components
+- `Attack vecttor` : Method/Mechanism by which an attacker or malware gains access to anetwork or system
+- `Attack surface` : The sum of all the different attack vectors in a given system
+- The less complex something is, the less likely there will be undetected flaws
+- Another way to keep things simple is to reduce your software deployments
+- Defense in depth concept is all about risk mitigation and implementing layers of security.

+Host-Based Firewall
+- Protect individual hosts from being compromised when they're used in untrusted and potentially malicious environments
+- A host-based firewall plays a big part in reducing what's accessible to an outside attacker
+	- It provides flexibility while only permitting connections to selective services on a given host from specific networks or IP ranges.
+    - This ability to restrict connections from certain origins is usually used to implement a highly secure host to network.
+    - rom there, access to critical or sensitive systems or infrastructure is permitted.
+    - These are called `Bastion hosts` or networks,
+- Good to keep the network that VPN clients connected to separate using both subnetting and VLANs.
+	- This gives you more flexibility to enforce security on these VPN client
+- If the users of the system have administrator rights, then they have the ability to change firewall rules and configurations.

+Logging and Auditing
+- Need visibility into the security systems in place to see what kind of traffic they're seeing
+- SIEMS `Security Information and Event Management System` : Centralized Log server
+- Logs analysis is normalization : Process of taking log data in different formats and converting it into a standardized format that's consistent with a defined log structure
+- What type of information should you be logging?
+	- i.e. Timestamp, event, error code, service or applicatio being logged, user or system account associated with the event, device involved in the event
+- Once logs are centralized and standardized, you can write automated alerting based on rules.

+Antimalware Protection
+- Lots of unprotected systems would be compromised in a matter of minutes if directly connected to the internet without any safeguards or protections in place.
+- `Antivirus software` is **signature based**.
+This means that it has a database of signatures that identify known malware like the unique file hash of a malicious binary or the file associated with an infection
+- `Antivirus software` will monitor and analyze things like new files being created or being modified on the system in order to watch for any behavior that matches a known malware signature.

+Disk Encryption
+- `Full-disk Encryption` FDE : Works by automatically converting data on a hard drive into a form that cannot be understood by anyone who doesn't have the key to "undo" the conversation (FDE is key - Systems with their entire hard drives encrypted are resilient against data theft)
+- Since disk encryption not only provides confidentiality but also integrity.
+This means that an attacker with physical access to a system can't replace system files with malicious ones or install malware.
+- In order for a system to boot if it has an FDE setup, there are some critical files that must be accessible.
+They need to be available before the primary disk can be unlocked and the boot process can continue $\to$ Because of this, all FDE setups have an unencrypted partition on the disk, which holds these critical boot files (i.e. kernel, bootloader)
+- Secure boot is confifured with what's called a platform key (= public key corresponding to the private kwy used to sign the boot file)
+- Password-protecting the key works by requiring the user entry passphrase to unlock the encryption key.
+- When you implement a full-disk encryption solution at scale, it's super important to think about how to handle cases where passwords are forgotten.
+This is another convenience tradeoff when using FDE.
+- `Key escrow` : Allows encryption key to be securely stored for later retrieval by an authorized party.
+- Home directory or file-based encryption only guarantees confidentiality and integrity of files protected by encryption.

+#### Application Hardening

+Software Patch Management
+- Software updates don't just improve software products by adding new features and improving performance and stability, they also address security vulnerabilities
+- The best protection is to have a good system and policy in place for your company -> The system should be checking for, distributing and verifying software updates for software deployment.
+- Patching isn't just necessary for software, but also operating systems and firmware that run on infrastructure devices.
+- Operating system vendors usually push security related patches pretty quickly when an issue is discovered.
+- But, for embedded devices like networking equipment or printers, this might not be typical.
+- Critical infrastructure devices should be approached carefully when you apply updates.
+There's always the risk that a software update will introduce a new bug that may affect the functionality of a device, or if the update process itself would go wrong and cause an outage.

+Application Policies
+- Application Policies : (1) Defined boundaries of what applications are permitted or not (2) Help educate folks on how to use software more securely
+- Recommended to use lastest version
+- It's generally a good idea to disallow risky classes of software by policy.
+Things like file sharing software and piracy-related software tend to be closely associated with malware infections.
+- Understanding what your users need to do their jobs will help shape your approach to software policies and guidelines.
+- Helping your users accomplish tasks by recommending or supporting specific software makes for a more secure environment $\to$ It also helps users by giving them clear solutions to accomplish tasks
+- Extensions that require full access to web sites visited can be risky since the extension developer has the power to modify pages visited.